Asaba International Airport

-Asaba International Airport (IATA: ABB, ICAO: DNAS): is an international airport serving Asaba and the whole of the Delta State, Nigeria, and other nearby cities.
+Asaba International Airport (IATA: ABB ICAO: DNAS): is an international airport located in Asaba and the whole of the Delta State, Nigeria.
 Located approximately 7.9 kilometeres (4.9 mi) east of the city centre, the airport facilitates both domestic and regional air traffic within the southern region of Nigeria.
 It officially commenced operations on 13 July 2011.

 Asaba airport connects the commercial cities of Lagos, Port Harcourt, Abuja, Kano and Onitsha.
 It also serves other cities within the South-East and South-South region and is regulated by the Nigeria Civil Aviation Authority.
 It was upgraded to Category 6 status in 2010.
 In April 2018, Asaba International Airport was temporarily closed to allow for facility upgrades.
 The airport reopened in June 2018, with Overland Airways resuming flight services on June 6, 2018.

 In 2021, the Delta State Government ceded the management of the airport to Asaba Airport Company under a 30-year concession agreement.